redjolr/goherent/README.md

 ok      github.com/redjolr/go-iam/src/core/tests        0.167s
 ```

-The test report displayed in your terminal is clunky and awkward.
+The test report displayed in your console is clunky and awkward.

 ## The package